Skip to content

 Serve static files

 You can use serveStatic to serve static files from the local file system.
+For example, suppose the directory structure is as follows:

 ts